 What brought you to medicine?

 I started off in undergrad wanting to go to medical school, and then got away from that idea and began my career working in an agriculture-biotech laboratory in RTP after graduation.
-But it didn’t take long for me to realize I missed interacting with people and having a direct outcome and impact.
+But, it didn’t take long for me to realize I missed interacting with people and having a direct outcome and impact.
 I started looking back at medicine and started doing some shadowing and volunteering at a clinic in Raleigh to build my resume up for applying to medical school.

-Location—all of my family is in North Carolina, and it was new school with a new facility in a non-urban setting.
+Location—all of my family is in North Carolina, and it was a new school with a new facility in a non-urban setting.
 That really appealed to me.

 Why Emergency Medicine?

-Coming in you don’t know that much and don’t know exactly what you want to do.
+Coming in, you don’t know that much and don’t know exactly what you want to do.
 I had the picturesque rural, family physician in my mind; that was my plan until I started doing rotations and realized I really enjoyed the Emergency Department.
 I was fortunate to do a rotation in the ED at Cape Fear Valley during my third year and got a taste of it.
 I really liked EM because you get a little bit of everything—people coming in with boo-boos and heart attacks.
 People come in as a blank slate.
 They come in with complaints, but it’s kind of a mystery—is it really bad or something minor?
-Traumas were exciting as a student, but, now facing the added layer of responsibility as a resident physician, I’m really hoping we don’t have many of those days.
+Traumas were exciting as a student, but now, facing the added layer of responsibility as a resident physician, I’m really hoping we don’t have many of those days.

 I’m excited!
 Being around emergency medicine doctors and residents, you know they have a good handle on what they are doing, and its good to know they were in my shoes not long ago.
-You don’t know how steep the learning curve is—how hard it is to get that point, but, it is doable.
+You don’t know how steep the learning curve is—how hard it is to get to that point, but, it is doable.
 I know I will be with strong physicians and residents who know what they are doing.
 In the ED, there is always the element of the unknown— you never know what someone is going to come in with, and we don’t know everything—that is one of my bigger anxieties.

 Why Southeastern Health?

 They were high on my match rank list based on location.
 I liked some programs farther away, but being out of state and in an urban setting isn’t attractive to me.
 In larger hospitals – massive places – you don’t know who’s-who and who you are handing your patients off to.
 I did an audition rotation at Southeastern, and everyone was very friendly, helpful and open.
 At other programs, they definitely didn’t have that sense of comradery.
 It is a pretty busy ED, but it is a smaller environment – not as hectic all the time.
-All of the staff and hospitalists know each other; everyone is very cordial and have a since of community.
+All of the staff and hospitalists know each other; everyone is very cordial and have a sense of community.
 In Lumberton, I just got a good feeling, and Ben McMichael (DO ’17) is chief resident there now, so I’m looking forward to working under his leadership.

 What experience during medical school was the most meaningful?